yuqing630/engine/README.md

 npm run frontend

-The tech stack I chose is react, nextjs and typescript in the front end with mui for design.
-I used node/express and typescript for the backend
-I used swagger for the api documentation and jest for testing
+The tech stack I chose is React, Next.js, and TypeScript for the frontend, with Material-UI (MUI) for design.
+For the backend, I used Node.js/Express and TypeScript.
+I utilized Swagger for API documentation and Jest for testing.

-I used next and react because they offer a boiler plate and it was easy to set up.
-Also next offered alot of powerful build in feature such as ssr and easily deployment on vercel
+I chose Next.js and React due to their boilerplate setup and ease of use.
+Next.js provides powerful built-in features such as server-side rendering (SSR) and seamless deployment on Vercel.

-I used node and express because it help create api easily and help with development time

-Im wasnt sure how should the data be proccess like what was being ask, so i simplified the data in the backend,  I removed some nexting of the object and sort the data by priority desc.
+Node.js and Express were selected for their ability to create APIs quickly and aid in development efficiency.

+I was unsure about the data processing requirements, so I simplified the backend data by removing unnecessary nesting and sorting it by priority in descending order.

-The challenge I faced was the setting up.
-I havent set up an application from stratch for a long time and creating the jest config, tsconfig, eslint etc too longer than expected and prob alot of the thing there might not be needed.
+The main challenge I faced was the initial setup.
+It had been a while since I set up an application from scratch, and configuring Jest, tsconfig, ESLint, etc., took longer than expected.
+Some configurations might not have been necessary.

-Some of the things I would add on if I had more time is the lazing loading.
-Instead of pagination I would implement lazy loading that would load as  you scroll down.
-Another one is sorting, I would give user the option to sort by date, name, etc.  And the comment section, I would like the style it more like making it a dropdown when click or show the most popular one and rest behind a show more flag.
+If I had more time, I would implement lazy loading instead of pagination for improved user experience.
+I would also add sorting options for users to sort by date, name, etc. Additionally, I would enhance the comment section by styling it as a dropdown when clicked or displaying the most popular comments with the rest hidden behind a "show more" button.